-- Subdural haematoma – the build-up of blood beneath the thickest membrane (meninges) that covers the brain, called the dura mater.
+- Subdural hematoma – the build-up of blood beneath the thickest membrane (meninges) that covers the brain, called the dura mater.
 A subdural hematoma can be classified as acute, acute on chronic or chronic.
-The most common cause is head injury.
+The most common cause is a head injury.

 - Stroke – occurs when a blood vessel supplying the brain either blocks or bursts.
 A stroke produces sudden and unexpected brain injury and can sometimes be fatal.

 - Subarachnoid hemorrhage – bleeding between the arachnoid membrane and the delicate membrane that covers the brain (pia mater).
 Common causes include head injury and aneurysms.

 - Intraventricular bleed – an increase in blood flow may cause the small blood vessels of the brain (periventricular capillary network) to burst.
 Premature babies are at increased risk.